Cast Iron Skillet Salmon

 How to Store

-Let the cast iron salmon cool completely before storing it in an airtight container.
+Let the salmon cool completely before storing it in an airtight container.
 It will keep for up to 3 days in the fridge.
 When ready to enjoy, heat it up on a plate in the microwave in 15-second increments until your desired temperature has been reached.

 Cast Iron Salmon Recipe FAQs